hackerkang1990/hackerkang1990.github.com/README.md

-# hackerkang1990.github.com
+# huaweikang.com
-test github pages
+The HomePage of Huawei Kang